 Besides the above hallmark symptoms, there are other signs of diabetes, such as:

-Unfortunately, there is no cure for diabetes in dogs.
+Unfortunately, at present, there is no cure for diabetes in dogs.
 In other words, diabetes is irreversible.
 Dogs with diabetes need to have insulin therapy for life.

 In addition to insulin treatment, if you have a dog with diabetes, you also need to take a holistic approach to manage all facets of your dog's life in order to keep the glucose levels in check.